jawdinmorris/basic_web_scraper/README.md

 * Workflow
   * Todo
-  In individuals Check to see if files already exist before making them.
+  In individuals check to see if files already exist before making them.
   In broader list see if a url is an element already before adding.
   For job title - If the formatting doesn't include the h1 the h2 grabs more than is needed.
   Regex location and position so if there's more than one we chuck it into an array.